-The athletes will all be able to perform the same stretching exercises in exactly the same way, and the range of motion feedback helps identify inadequate hip mobility and muscle imbalance.
-Stretching also promotes recovery, allowing muscles to regain normal resting length.
+The athletes will all be able to perform the same stretching exercises in exactly the same way, for consistency.
+Range of motion feedback helps identify inadequate hip mobility and possible muscle imbalance.
+Gym-based stretching is also ideal for recovery, allowing muscles to regain normal resting length.

-Certain sports require a higher level of flexibility, either in a particular muscle group such as the hip rotators, or just more generally.
-The specifications have been designed to exceed the normal ranges of motion, so that this can be achieved.
-The stability and control especially assist the user with developmental stretching.
+Certain sports require a greater level of flexibility, either in a particular muscle group or just more generally.
+This can be achieved as the leg supports are designed to move beyond the normal ranges of motion.
+The stability and control especially assist the user with the longer duration developmental stretch.

 Foundation for fitness

-A fully mobile hip means that the forces on the joint surfaces should be distributed evenly, and enables the dynamic exercises which promote blood supply to the joint.
+A fully mobile hip means that the forces on the joint surfaces should be evenly distributed, and enables the dynamic exercises which promote blood supply to the joint.
 As the hip is the link between the lower body and the trunk, preventing muscles which cross the joint from shortening will aid correct posture and movement.

 After injury or surgery

-The leg supports move in the planes used for a standard physical examination of the hip, making it easy to assess the patient.
+The leg supports move in the planes used for a standard physical examination of the hip, which makes it easier to assess the patient.
 Accurate range of motion measurement helps with monitoring progress and indicates when normal mobility has been restored.